godwokenrises/godwoken-doc/versioned_docs/version-1.6(WIP)/faq.md

 ### How to get Layer 1 Block Number?

-Defi contracts often require interests to be calculated by block number.
+DeFi contracts often require interests to be calculated by block number.
 However, both v0 and v1 networks do not have a fixed layer2 block interval (it is affected by layer1 block interval).

 Arbitrum solved this issue by providing a syscall to get the layer1 block number.
 However, this does not work for Godwoken since the layer1 chain, CKB itself, does not have a fixed block interval (CKB block interval is adjusted by the uncle block rate at each epoch).